Please select your question category

 Most appeals heard by an Assessment Appeals Board are scheduled within one year.
 Revenue and Taxation Code § 1604, however, allows up to two years for an assessment appeal to be decided.

 Yes.
-The County Clerk of the Board charge a fee for filing or processing each assessment appeal application.
+The County Clerk of the Board charges a fee for filing or processing each assessment appeal application.

 Applications for regular appeals must be filed with the Clerk of the Assessment Appeals Board between July 2 and not later than September 15 each year.